Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 2. Variable Expression Editor :

-â€?
-When you drag a variable to the inspector of the variable Transition, a variable expression editor is added based on the type of variable.
+   â€‹	When you drag a variable to the inspector of the variable Transition, a variable expression editor is added based on the type of variable.
 You can edit the Comparator, compare value, or trigger mode for the variable expression.
 Note that the compare value should match the variable type.

 |              |         Trigger          | Boolean  |         Integer          |          Float           |  String  |
 | :----------: | :----------------------: | :------: | :----------------------: | :----------------------: | :------: |